 The shooting occurred a day before diplomats from Turkey, Iran and Russia are scheduled to meet in Moscow to discuss the situation in the besieged Syrian city of Aleppo.
 Lavrov said the meeting will go as planned.

 Russia is the most powerful ally of Assad’s regime.
 It has carried out airstrikes since September 2015 to prop up the embattled leader.
 As one of the five permanent members of the UN Security Council, Russia has also used its veto powers to block a political solution to end the war.

-Turkey's involvement in Syria is complicated.
-On one hand, the Turks are eager to help eradicate ISIS from the war-torn country.
-On the other hand, Ankara has worked to drive Kurdish fighters from the Syrian side of the border, fearing that an entrenched Kurdish canton there would fuel momentum for an independent Kurdish state that could claim Turkish territory.
+Turkey’s involvement in Syria is complicated.
+On one hand, the Turks are eager to help eradicate ISIS.
+On the other, Ankara has worked to drive Kurdish fighters from the Syrian side of the border.

 Meanwhile, the United States supports Kurdish groups in both Syria and Iraq as critical partners in the battle against ISIS.